Benhar Evangelical Church

 This is not presumption, but is the glad assurance of Christ’s indwelling presence.
 It is often immediately realised but sometimes may take a little while as we continue to trust.
 ‘Blessed assurance, Jesus is mine’.

 The devil will attempt to shake your new-found faith by trying to sow doubt.

 ‘Resist the devil and he will flee from you’ (James 5:7)

 ‘Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage.’
-(Gal 5:1)
+(Galatians 5:1)

 You now have access to God the Father through Christ the Son.
 Thank Him for His power, salvation, holiness and love.
 Praise Him that he has given you eternal life and has made you His child.

 Make sure that you have a daily ‘Quiet Time’ with the Lord.
 Take time to in His presence and you will derive strength and guidance for each day.
 Pray for others to meet Christ as you have done.
 Pray with other Christians as and when possible.